SimonMonnier/Xchange/README.md

 After cloning the repository, run `flutter pub get` to install the latest packages.
 The project now relies on `flutter_local_notifications` 19.2.1 to avoid compilation issues on recent Android versions.
 The `permission_handler` package is used to request runtime Bluetooth and location permissions.
+On startup the app automatically scans nearby devices and re-broadcasts received ads so a network connection is unnecessary.